nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 <img src="images/CopyMemberSequenceDiagram.png">

-### View all available tags
+### View all existing tags

-The view tags mechanism lists all available tags in the address book that a user can use to tag a member.
+The view tags mechanism lists all existing tags in the address book that a user can use to tag a member.
-All available tags in the address book are shown to the user in the tags list.
+All existing tags in the address book are shown to the user in the tags list.
-When a new member is added, deleted or edited, the `updateTags` method is called to update the list of available tags.
+When a new member is added, deleted or edited, the `updateTags` method is called to update the list of existing tags.

 <img src="images/ViewTagsSequenceDiagram.png" width="543" alt="ViewTagsSequenceDiagram"/>